 Why pursue an internship?

 Most organizations will look at potential employees who have at least some experience over those that have no experience.
-An internship can help your resume stand apart from the others on the hiring manager’s desk.

 According to a study done by NACE Center for Career Development and Talent Acquisition, graduates with more internships and graduates with higher GPAs had higher odds of being employed relative to seeking employment six months after graduation.
-NACE’s 2012 Student Survey also showed that approximately 60 percent of college graduates in 2012 who completed a paid internship received at least one job offer.

 Internships also provide individuals with a sense of confidence and comfort in a real-life working environment.

 It’s no secret that networking is a huge part of being successful within any industry.
 Who you know can often be the difference between finding employment quickly or being stuck applying to job after job.
-Internships allow candidates to meet professionals in their field who will often have their own connections.
-These connections will be invaluable during the job hunt.

 Finally, it’s not uncommon for a paid internship (or occasionally an unpaid internship) to result in a full-time offer from that organization.
 Companies will often look at their pool of interns when looking to fill open positions.
-This is because the companies have already invested resources into their interns.
-It makes the most sense to hire those who have already shown that they can fit into the organization’s culture and workforce.

 Types of internships

-When looking at internships, it’s important to remember that not all internships are created equally.
 When a professional is looking to obtain an internship, they should research and make a decision about which internship is best for them.
-For those in college or universities, career counselors and internship placement programs can assist with this decision.

-- Internship for credits Receiving monetary compensation is not the only way that students can be compensated for their internship.
+- Internship for credits: Receiving monetary compensation is not the only way that students can be compensated for their internship.
 Colleges and universities will often allow students the opportunity to earn college credits from completing an internship.
 Schools will have varying requirements for internships in order to gain credits.

 Preparing to apply for an internship

 Much like an actual job, organizations don’t just give our internships to every person who asks.
 Students will need to ensure they stand out from the pool of candidates.
-It’s vital that students maintain excellent grades and partake in as many extracurricular activities associated with their desired profession, as much as possible.
-Students should take advantage of any in-school opportunities that will allow them to bolster their resume and cover letter.

-Individuals looking to obtain an internship should also prepare a cover letter and resume.
 It’s unlikely that students looking for an internship will have a lot of previous work experience, so rather than focusing on that, the resume should focus on items that they have achieved during their time in school.
-For example, projects, skills, volunteering, and extracurricular activities are all great items to include on an internship resume.

 Before an organization will agree to offer a student an internship, the student will often be required to have an interview with the organization.
-The interview should be taken as seriously as an interview for a full-time job.

 Internships and cybersecurity

-Internships are beneficial in just about any industry, and cybersecurity is no different.
-There is an extreme shortage of qualified and experienced cybersecurity professionals.
-Internships are one way to get new cybersecurity graduates the experience they need to move right into the workforce.
 When it comes to cybersecurity, there are many different things to consider, including whether a government internship or a private company makes the most sense.

-As mentioned earlier in this guide, it’s much more likely that a private company will provide compensation for an internship.
 However, for students interested in pursuing a full-time career within the government sector, obtaining a government internship would be the most beneficial.

 Government internships

 Government internships can be a fantastic way to gain the necessary experience and skills needed to land the perfect cybersecurity career.
-Unlike some private companies which only offer internships from time to time, government internships usually run every year.

-One example of a government cybersecurity internship program is through the Department of Homeland Security.
 The DHS offers a ten-week program which, unlike some other government internships does offer compensation.
 Students can expect an approximate salary of $5,800 for a ten-week, full-time, internship.

 Salary will vary depending on prior work experience, education, and other various considerations.
 This internship will allow students to work alongside some of the leaders in cybersecurity within the U.S. Department of Homeland Security.
-This internship, in particular, focuses on areas such as malicious code identification, forensic analysis, incident handling, and intrusion detection and prevention.

 As a paid internship that allows students to gain highly sought-after hands-on training, individuals will need to really stand out to obtain this type of internship.